-Status: Unanimously passed the Assembly and is pending in the Senate.
+Status: Unanimously passed Assembly's Arts, Entertainment, Sports, Tourism and Internet Media and the Labor and Employment Committees and is pending in the Appropriations Committee.
 This bill appears largely unopposed.

 Protections for "Prospective Public Employees" (AB 2017)

 Government Code section 3550 presently precludes public employers from deterring or discouraging public employees from becoming or remaining members of an employee organization.
 This bill would amend section 3550 to provide similar protections to "prospective public employees" defined as "an applicant for public employment, including an individual who attends an orientation to become an in-house supportive services provider."
 It would also include those employers of excluded supervisory employees and judicial council employees.